piperinnshall/Glam/syntax/syntax.md

 The code block, or body expression, that processes the lambdas is defined by the curly brackets.

-This is a variable called myLambda with a type of `(int)` (a lambda that takes an integer as a parmater), and a return type of int, as well as an empty code block
+This is a variable called myLambda with a type of `(int)` (a lambda that takes an integer as a parmater), and a return type of int, as well as an empty code block.

 ```
 let myLambda (int) -> int = {}